Bosque Pehuén Residency Program: Multidisciplinary Nature Research Station

-In May 2014, Pehuén Forest and the Laboratory of Biodiversity and Canopy Ecology of the Institute for Conservation, Biodiversity, and Territory of the Faculty of Forest Science of Universidad Austral of Chile, agreed to collaborate in conducting long-term monitoring and scientific research in different ecological systems within the protected region
+Since May 2014 the Laboratory of Biodiversity and Canopy Ecology of the Institute for Conservation, Biodiversity, and Territory of the Faculty of Forest Science of Universidad Austral of Chile has been conducting a long-term monitoring and scientific research in different ecological systems within Bosque Pehuén.

 Scientists, Iván Díaz, Daniela Mellado, and Javier Godoy have been studying forestal regeneration processes through documentation of biodiversity and human exploitation in Pehuén Forest since May 2014.
 Their research surrounds the monitoring of the different tree species present in Pehuén Forest, organisms considered responsible for shaping all aspects of the forest including regulating its biodiversity.

 Considering the tree as a broad subject of study has been one of the differentiating foci of research.
 In order to study the trees, the Laboratory of Biodiversity and Canopy Ecology (LabDosel) utilizes various arborist techniques to reach the highest section of the forest, the canopy.
 LabDosel is Chile’s first laboratory to go about conducting these studies, and Pehuén Forest has become the main site for the study of canopies in the country.